erwinx1994/DigitalWallet/readme.md

 Click **Ok** to save and close the remaining windows.

 PostgreSQL should automatically be started up after installation.
-It it isn't already started up, you can use the following command to do so.
+It it isn't already started up, you can use the following command to do so in the command prompt, if you have set your environment variables correctly.

     pg_ctl start -D "database_cluster_directory"
     pg_ctl start -D "C:\Program Files\PostgreSQL\17\data"

 Connect to the PostgreSQL database using the following command from the command prompt.
+It opens the command line interface for PostgreSQL.
 There is already a default database automatically created during installation called **postgres**.

     psql -U username -d database_name
     psql -U postgres -d postgres

+The steps after this are all performed from within the PSQL command line interface.

 Create a schema called **wallet** in the **postgres** database.